-For an informative overview of all our Brazil birding tours, see Brazil: Field Guides Tours.
+For an informative overview of all our current itineraries to this country--and how to choose among them--see Field Guides Brazil Tours.

 It has been said that there are but two kinds of people: forest people and savanna people.
 With that wisdom in mind, and certainly not wanting to leave anyone out, we aim to take you all (well, 8 of you) birding in two of our very favorite places in Brazil: Alta Floresta, for non-stop forest and sparkling rivers, and the northern Pantanal, a vast savanna/wetland without equal on the continent of South America.
 In the rainforest, we'll walk trails beneath enormous trees, take boat trips on dark rivers, and scan the treetops from a canopy tower.
 We'll make a special effort to find raiding army ant swarms and mixed-species flocks and get good views of a remarkable variety of fancy manakins and parrots.
 And the food at the Cristalino Jungle Lodge is worth the visit in itself!